title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 export default DisconnectButton;

-4. Save both file, the dev server should refresh the page.
+1. Save both files, the dev server should refresh the page.

 As Temple is configured, click on Connect button.